Agent: Alex Murdaugh wanted to die after wife, son killed

 Most of Kenny Kinsey's testimony matched evidence presented by other witnesses about the brutality of Paul and Maggie Murdaugh's deaths.

-Maggie Murdaugh was shot four or five times with an automatic rifle just outside the kennels, while her son was shot twice with a shotgun inside a long closet where dog food and other supplies were kept.
+Maggie Murdaugh was shot four or five times with a rifle just outside the kennels, while her son was shot twice with a shotgun inside a long closet where dog food and other supplies were kept.

 Much of the focus of the questioning was about Paul Murdaugh's wounds, especially the second fatal shot that traveled at a steeper, upward angle from just above his waist and through his head.